russell/sphinxcontrib-cldomain/README.rst

 CLDomain is a Common Lisp domain for `Sphinx Documentation Generator`_.
 Sphinx is a mulit-language documentation tool.
 This project extends it's functionality to cover Common Lisp.
-The aim is to support documentation with the same ease as sphinx would a Python project.
+The aim is to support documentation with the same ease as Sphinx would a Python project.

 Currently the project supports inspection based documentation of symbols.